GrahamCampbell/Laravel-Security/README.md

 Laravel Security
 ================

 Laravel Security was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a port of the security class from [CodeIgniter 3](https://codeigniter.com) for [Laravel 5](http://laravel.com).
-This package is best used wrapped in my [Laravel Binput](https://github.com/GrahamCampbell/Laravel-Binput) package.
+As of V6.0, the core has been extracted to [Security Core](https://github.com/GrahamCampbell/Security-Core).
+Laravel Security is best used wrapped in my [Laravel Binput](https://github.com/GrahamCampbell/Laravel-Binput) package.
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-Security/releases), [license](LICENSE), and [contribution guidelines](CONTRIBUTING.md).

 ![Laravel Security](https://cloud.githubusercontent.com/assets/2829600/4432293/c1126c70-468c-11e4-8552-d0076442bd63.PNG)